 Removal of the Paragard T 380A IUD has caused the contraceptive device to break in some women.
 This can require surgery to remove the broken pieces and may result in severe complications, including severe pain, infection, and inability to become pregnant.
-Women injured by the Paragard IUD are suing Teva Pharmaceuticals for large settlements for creating a defective product and failing to warn doctors and the public about its risks.
+Women injured by the Paragard IUD are suing Teva Pharmaceuticals and CooperCompanies for large settlements for creating a defective product and failing to warn doctors and the public about its risks.

 In this article, our Paragard IUD lawyers discuss:

 - 1. Does the Paragard IUD break during removal?

 - 3. What injuries do broken IUDs cause?

 - 4. Can the broken pieces be removed?

 - 5. How do doctors remove the Paragard IUD?